starburst997/docker-helm-push/README.md

 # Docker Helm Push Action

-Build a Docker image and its corresponding Helm chart, then push both to a container registry — all in one simple GitHub Action.
-Perfect for Kubernetes deployments where you need both artifacts published together.
+Flexibly build Docker images and/or package Helm charts, then push them to a container registry — all in one simple GitHub Action.
+Perfect for Kubernetes deployments, supporting Docker-only, Helm-only, or combined workflows.

 ## Quick Start